By Press Trust of India

 He called for policies to ensure that respecting, protecting and promoting the rights of the child are at the very core of the decision making.

 “We must put human rights, democracy and rule of law at the core of our COVID-19 response.
 We must acknowledge the political role of children and young people in decision- making.
 Their voices are crucial in achieving a sustainable, peaceful and democratic future.
-I am a firm believer in cooperation.
+I am a firm believer in international cooperation.
 I want to see an increase in our coordinated efforts so that we can ensure a fair, sustainable and democratic recovery from this pandemic,” he said.

 Henrietta Fore, executive director of UNICEF, called COVID-19 a child rights crisis.